Liquidity ratio, current ratio, Berry ratio. Before you dig into each one of them, what ratios do you really need and how to use them

 July 8, 2020

-Startup financial ratios, also referred to as financial metrics, should be different from the corporate financial ratio just like the startup marketing plan is different from the corporate financial ratio.
-That said, financial ratios are a very important managerial tool and the first time CEO should make himself acquainted with the main ones, as well as drive the discussion around what to monitor and why.
-Choosing the right startup financial ratios will both help you focus your company as well as help to solidify the perception of you as a capable CEO.
+Startup financial ratios also referred to as financial metrics, should be different from the corporate financial ratio, just like the startup marketing plan is different from the corporate financial ratio.
+That said, financial ratios are an essential managerial tool.
+The first-time CEO should make himself acquainted with the main ones and drive the discussion around what to monitor and why.
+Choosing the proper startup financial ratios will help you focus your company and help to solidify your perception as a capable CEO.